smudog/COLDEX_dichotomy_paper_2025/README.md

-# Scripts supporting "Dome A basal ice truncated at an extensive geologic dichotomy in the South Pole Basin of East Antarctica"
+# Scripts supporting "Coupled ice sheet structure and bedrock geology in the deep interior of East Antarctica: Results from Dome A and the South Pole Basin"

 ## Introduction
 These scripts are intented to support a paper on airborne results over the South Pole Basin conducted by the National Science Foundations Center for Oldest Ice Exploration (NSF COLDEX).